Shravan-Shanbhag2001/AutoML/README.md

 1. Visit the hosted Streamlit app: [AutoML App](https://automl-luhnzi9kpgtmokptqb3odm.streamlit.app/).

-2. Upload your training and predicting dataset using the provided interface.
+2.Upload your training and predicting datasets using the provided interface.
+For testing purposes, you can find sample datasets in the `Datasets.zip` folder.
+To utilize these datasets within the app, follow these steps:

+   a.
+Download the `Datasets.zip` folder.

+   b.
+Extract the contents of the zip file.

+   c.
+Within the extracted folder, locate the `first_part_"..".csv` and `second_part_"..".csv` files.
+These files contain datasets with the same column structure, making them suitable for use.

 3. Select the task whether classification or regression.

 4. Initiate the automated model training process by clicking on submit button.